githb21/crowdsale_homework/.ipynb_checkpoints/README-checkpoint.md

 ![`buy_token`](Images/buy_token.PNG)

-Once the goal is reached and crowsale is closed, you can finalize the crowdsale
+Once the goal is reached and crowsale is closed, you can `finalize` the crowdsale under the deployed `PupperCoinSale` contract

 ![`finalized`](Images/finalized.PNG)

-You can then withdraw your token PUPC to your own wallet
+You can then `withdraw` your token PUPC to your own wallet under the deployed `PupperCoinSale` contract

 On Metamask, you cann add Tokens by adding the `token_address`, the `name` and `decimal` should auto-populate